Toledo777/Coding-League/retrospective.md

         - Saving code to and pulling from LocalStorage (or MongoDB if LocalStorage doesn't have any)
         - Saving search results to SessionStorage (useful since our dataset is >3000 and trying to remember what you searched is a pain)

+- Noah
+  - CSS mostly worked well,
+    - The style was easy to replicate for many components
+  - Point calculation is perfectly simple

 ## What didn't go well
 - Robert:
     - Simplified Google Authentication so that there no involvement with Profile setup.
 Was getting complicated to manage if session and database is similar or not.
 And making sure profile setup only accessible for first time users.